 The Catholic Philopatrian Literary Institute is one of those little-known treasures that make a place special—even a city as large as Philadelphia.
 It’s a private club for Catholics at the intersection of the social and charitable circles, located at The Stotesbury Mansion at 1923 Walnut Street, off of Rittenhouse Square.
+Its motto: “Revere the Church, thy Mother, and love thy Fatherland.”
 I first encountered the Philopatrian a decade ago in the summer of 2006.
 I was interning for the now-defunct Philadelphia Bulletin, for some event whose details are foggy.

 It’s described by the Archdiocesan Historical Research Center in this way:

 Established in Philadelphia in December 1850 by Father Edward J. Sourin, the Catholic Philopatrian Literary Institute serves, and continues to serve, as a social, literary, and charitable organization.
 Father Sourin started the organization as a way for Catholic men to continue their educational and cultural development beyond formal schooling.
 The Institute frequently sponsored balls, concerts, theatrical productions, and lecture series.
 Philopatrians quickly became a significant presence within the city as they became involved in both religious and secular affairs.

 (I also came across this video on the Philo and relished its opening sentence: “At its founding, Philadelphia was above all a ‘Holy Experiment,’ a religious colony of refuge and a reflection of the social insight of its patron, William Penn.”
 No one speaks this way any more.)